ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 However, ASPIRIN has proved that size doesn’t matter, since this map will keep you engaged from its soothing guitar melodies to the finisher-filled, polyrhythmic kiai sections.
 ASPIRIN does an amazing job at conveying the constantly changing energy of the music in every section.

-The map feels considerably shorter than every other 10+ minute map, such as Nishizumi’s worldenddominator or Midnaait’s International OTOMAD’s 6.
 Even if you are not typically a fan of Demetori, I suggest you give this map a try, as it is a journey you will not forget.

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/taiko/icaros.jpg)](http://osu.ppy.sh/beatmapsets/762660)